RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 And there it was!
 The same error was thrown.

-So I finally concluded that the parameter **connection name** must be defined in the resource code itself and as a *string* to make it all work:
+So I finally concluded that the parameter **connection name** must be defined in the instance code itself and as a *string* to make it all work:

 ```
       actions: {